-- There are approximately 1,350 aerial application businesses in the United States and 1,430 non-operator pilots.
+- There are approximately 1,560 aerial application businesses in the United States.

 - NAAA represents more than 1,800 members.

-- According to NAAA records, aerial application operations are located in 45 states—all but Alaska, Hawaii, Rhode Island, Vermont and Utah.
+- According to NAAA records, aerial application operations are located in 45 states—all but Connecticut, Hawaii, Rhode Island, Vermont, and West Virginia.

-- When wet soil conditions, rolling terrain or dense plant foliage prevents other methods of treating an area, aerial application may be the only remaining method of pest treatment.
+- When wet soil conditions, rolling terrain or dense plant foliage prevent other methods of treating an area, aerial application may be the only remaining method of pest treatment.

 - Aerial application does not cause soil compaction, hence preventing soil runoff.

 - The aerial application of crop protection products results in greater harvest yields of crops.
-This in turn results in less land being used for agricultural production, hence the preservation of important wetland and forest eco-systems important to carbon sequestration and habitat to threatened and endangered species.
+This in turn results in less land being used for agricultural production, preserving important wetland and forest ecosystems important to carbon sequestration and habitat to threatened and endangered species.

 Aerial application permits large and often remote areas to be treated rapidly, far faster than any other form of application.

-- In addition to agricultural aviation, the industry provides fire-fighting and public health application services to combat mosquitoes.
+- In addition to agricultural aviation, the industry provides firefighting and public health application services to combat disease-carrying mosquitoes.

-- Based on a 2012 NAAA survey, the five most commonly treated crops among aerial applicator operators are corn, wheat/barley, soybeans, pastures/rangelends and alfalfa, but aerial applications are used on nearly all crops.
+- Based on a 2019 NAAA survey, the five most commonly treated crops among aerial application operators are corn, wheat/barley, soybeans, pastures/rangelands and alfalfa, but aerial applications are used on nearly all crops.

-- 87% of the aircraft used are fixed-wing aircraft; the remaining 13% are rotorcraft/helicopters.
+- 84 percent of the aircraft used are fixed-wing; the remaining 16 percent are rotorcraft/ helicopters.

-- Of the combined fleet, 67% are turbine powered and 33% have piston engines.
+- Of the combined fleet, 81 percent are turbine powered and 19 percent have piston engines.

 - Ag aircraft are ruggedly built to handle 30 to 100 takeoffs and landings every day from rough landing strips, and they offer protection and good visibility for the pilot.